manifold-systems/manifold/docs/android.md

 Get the Manifold plugin directly from within Android Studio via `Settings | Plugins | Marketplace | search "Manifold"`.
 You must restart Android Studio to enable the plugin.

+Or select the following link to install the plugin directly into your running Android Studio or IntelliJ IDEA:

 <iframe frameborder="none" width="245px" height="48px" src="https://plugins.jetbrains.com/embeddable/install/10057">
 </iframe>